 Original budget compared to final budget.
-During the year there was no need for any significant amendments to increase the original estimated revenues.
-The Consortium amended its original budget when it became known that actual expenditures would exceed the budgeted amount (most significantly for additional repair and maintenance).
+During the year there was no need for any significant amendments to increase the original estimated revenues or estimated expenditures.

 Final budget compared to actual results.
-The Consortium had no significant budget exceptions during the year ended December 31, 2020.
+The Consortium had no significant budget exceptions during the year ended December 31, 2021.